-SPEA-V 350 Introduction to Development

-Administration (3 cr.)
+SPEA-V 350 Introduction to Development Administration (3 cr.)
 Introduction to the administration of development activities in poor countries.
 Examines key problems, including the complexity of development, the interplay of external donors and domestic administration, and the difficulties of organizing and managing development efforts.
 Combines cases and textual readings, allowing the student to analyze actual programs, policies, and projects.

 SPEA-V 352 Personal Career Planning (1 cr.)
-Investigation of careers, the world of work, and the career-

-Investigation of careers, the world of work, and the careerplanning process.
+Investigation of careers, the world of work, and the career-planning process.
 The focal point is on students and their goals.
 Provides assistance in developing practical, meaningful, and realistic insights into the nature of making a public career choice in today's world.
-Credit not awarded for both SPEA-V 352 and BUS-X 420.
+Credit awarded for either SPEA--V 352, BUS-X 420 or ASCS-Q 299.